 Discover How People Used to Live in Bath

-Housed in the Assembly Rooms, the Fashion Museum chronicles the story of fashionable dress over the past 400 years.
+Housed in the Assembly Rooms, Fashion Museum Bath chronicles the story of fashionable dress over the past 400 years.
 There’s also a dressing-up room, where you can try on Georgian and Victorian fashions.

-The finest collection of Americana outside the United States of America is housed on the outskirts of Bath city centre, in the American Museum in Britain.
-First opened in 1961, the museum takes you on a journey through America’s history through its remarkable collection of decorative arts.
-The museum also holds regular events for the whole family.
+The finest collection of Americana outside the United States of America is housed on the outskirts of Bath city centre, in the American Museum & Gardens.
+First opened in 1961, the museum takes you on a journey through America’s history, with a remarkable collection of decorative arts and regular family-friendly events and exhibitions.
 For those using public transport on their visit to Bath, the museum runs a regular shuttle bus from the city centre.

-The Museum of East Asian Art is the only UK museum solely dedicated to the arts and cultures of East and South East Asia.
-The museum houses a collection of over 2,000 objects from East and South East Asia, boasting a particularly impressive collection of Chinese art, spanning from 5,000 BC to the present day.
-Displays include ceramics, jade, lacquer and metalware and reveal the finest achievements in East Asian craftsmanship.
+The Museum of East Asian Art is the only UK museum solely dedicated to the arts and cultures of East and South-East Asia.
+The museum houses a collection of over 2,000 objects, boasting a particularly impressive collection of Chinese art, spanning from 5,000 BC to the present day.
+Displays include ceramics, jade, lacquer and metalware, and reveal the finest achievements in East-Asian craftsmanship.

-The Bath Royal Literature and Scientific Institution is an educational charity, which specialises in the promotion and advancement of science, literature and art.
-BRISI hold a programme of talks, discussions and exhibitions on science, the arts and current affairs, as well as ensuring the maintenance and exhibition of their extensive collection of books, fossils and artefacts.
+The Bath Royal Literary and Scientific Institution (BRLSI) is an educational charity, which specialises in the promotion and advancement of science, literature and art.
+BRLSI hold a programme of talks, discussions and exhibitions on science, the arts and current affairs, as well as ensuring the maintenance and exhibition of their extensive collection of books, fossils and artefacts.

 Galleries in Bath